OP as educators

-Guitarist Dr. Anthony Fesmire is an associate professor and founder of the jazz studies program at College of the Desert in Palm Desert, California, where he directs the jazz ensembles and teaches the full sequence of music theory courses.
+Guitarist Dr. Anthony Fesmire is a Professor of Music and Chair of the Arts and Media programs and founder of the jazz studies program at College of the Desert in Palm Desert, California, where he directs the jazz ensembles and teaches the full sequence of music theory courses.
 He holds a bachelors degree from Berklee College of Music and a masters degree from the University of Southern California, both in guitar performance.
 He received his doctoral degree in music education from the University of Northern Colorado.

 As a performer and composer, Dr. Fesmire has extensive experience including an appearance at the IAJE convention.
 In addition to his work with Outside Pedestrian, he can be heard on a number of commercially available recordings including his own “Songs Without Words.”

 Bassist David Lockeretz is an honors graduate from Berklee College of Music.
 Since 1995 he has been active as a private and classroom instructor and is also a regular content contributor to music websites such as http://www.8notes.com.
 As a bassist, he has toured internationally and performed and recorded with a variety of artists.
 In addition to Outside Pedestrian, Lockeretz has toured nationally and internationally with a variety of artists, including a 2015 appearance at the Saikai American Festival in Sasebo, Japan.
 His second solo record, “Mulligan!”, was released in 2020.